reimagined/resolve/docs/running-in-containers.md

 It is possible to run a reSolve in a docker container.
 This article describes how to prepare an application and run in as a part of a Docker Compose setup along with additional containers that serve the following purposes:

-- The `postgres` is used to store the application's data.
+- A `postgres` container is used to store the application's data.
-- The `nginx` container is used as a reserve proxy server to answer http requests.
+- An `nginx` container is used as a reserve proxy server to answer http requests.

 Follow the steps below to run a reSolve application in a Docker container.